Jared Cook Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 - With seven targets in the red zone this season, Cook has been on the receiving end of 11.5% of his team's 61 red zone pass attempts.

-- The Chargers have called a pass in 63.9% of their plays from scrimmage this year while running the ball 36.1% of the time.
-This offensive attack ranks 16th in the NFL in points scored.
+- The Chargers, who rank 16th in the NFL in points scored, have attempted a pass 63.9% of the time while running the ball 36.1% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Cook's matchup with the Bengals.